sagarabilly/nvim-config/README.md

 3. For windows, the configuration file should be placed in:
     C:\Users\<user_name>\AppData\Local\nvim
-   And please rename the folder to nvim (if there is already nvim folder, delete it)
+   And please rename the folder to nvim after cloning it.
+   (if there is already nvim folder, delete it)